ebikatsudon/VTubeStudio/VTS-Model-Settings.md

 * **Take Screenshot**
   * Triggers screenshot with the previously set screenshot settings.
 * **Screen Overlay**
   * Sets the Live2D model display overlay settings to the settings recorded in this hotkey.
-Will only work on Windows and MacOS.
+Will only work on Windows and macOS.
 For more info, see [Display Light Overlay](https://github.com/DenchiSoft/VTubeStudio/wiki/Display-Light-Overlay).

 For animations and expressions, there are a few extra settings you can use to customize fade times and animation playback behavior.
 For example, you can stop animations/expressions after a certain number of seconds or once the button is let go.